aduquet/MetaExplorex-MasterThesis/README.md

 python manage.py runserver
 ```

+To run the tests just run `python manage.py test` command in main directory.
 ## Both apps should be run together for full functionality of the project.
 ### Docker will be configured soon